What is Japanese Knotweed?

 During the winter the leaves die to reveal orange and brown woody stems.

-The underground stems can extend up to 7 meters horizontally from the parent plant and up to 3 meters in depth.
+The underground stems can extend up to seven metres horizontally from the parent plant and up to three meters in depth.
 They are thick and woody with a knotty appearance and when broken reveal a bright orange centre.

 Managing Japanese Knotweed